SS-Begleitkommando des Führers: 1945

-SS-Obersturmbannführer Franz Schädle was appointed the last FBK commander on 5 January 1945, after the dismissal of Bruno Gesche in December 1944.
+After the dismissal of Bruno Gesche in December 1944, SS-Obersturmbannführer Franz Schädle was appointed the last FBK commander on 5 January 1945.
 Himmler wrote a strongly worded rebuke, after an incident that featured a drunken Gesche firing shots at a comrade.
 Gesche was reduced nine grades in rank and transferred to the Waffen-SS.

 On 16 January 1945, following the failure of the Battle of the Bulge, Schädle accompanied Hitler and his entourage into the bunker complex under the Reich Chancellery garden in the central government sector of Berlin.
 The FBK and the rest of Hitler's personal staff moved into the Vorbunker and Führerbunker.
 The main entry into the Führerbunker was from a stairway built at right angles leading down from the Vorbunker.
 After descending the stairs into the lower section, RSD and FBK men were positioned in a guard room to check identity cards and briefcases, before personnel were allowed to pass into the corridor of the Führerbunker proper.
 The FBK and RSD men were on duty in twelve-hour shifts.
 By 23 April 1945, Schädle commanded approximately 30 members of the FBK unit who stood guard for Hitler until his suicide on 30 April 1945.
 During that time, most of the remaining FBK and RSD men had been withdrawn from the "exposed sentry posts" on the Chancellery roof and outside the Führerbunker entrances due to the shelling of the area by Soviet Red Army artillery.

 After Hitler's death, a briefing conference was held where prior orders were implemented that those who could do so were to break out from the centre government sector and join other German formations.
 The plan was to escape from Berlin to surrender to the Western Allies on the Elbe or join the German Army to the north.
 Schädle did not join one of the break out groups, which included FBK and RSD members.
 According to the bunker's master electro-mechanic Johannes Hentschel, by that time Schädle's shrapnel leg wound had become gangrenous.
 He could only walk at a slow pace using a crutch.
 Schädle committed suicide by shooting himself in the mouth with a pistol, rather than attempt the break out from the surrounded Reich Chancellery area.